shadesframework/synthetic/README.md

 2. each order will belong to a unique customer (customer will have many orders)
 3. product names will be saved in column "product" and will have regex pattern 'product[0-9][0-9][0-9]'
 4. product price will depend on the product names
-    4i. if product = product111, price will range between 10 and 19
+    4-i) if product = product111, price will range between 10 and 19
-    4ii if product = product211, price will range between 20 and 39
+    4-ii) if product = product211, price will range between 20 and 39
-    4iii for all other product names, price will range between 50 and 100
+    4-iii) for all other product names, price will range between 50 and 100
 5. product price will be saved in column 'price'
 6. generated customer names will be selected from a rotating list
 7. generate 100 rows of data for each of these entities.
-8. set primary and foreign key relations, in the generated data, according to #1 and #2 above
+8. set primary and foreign key values, in the generated data, according to #1 and #2 above

 The configuration for this example is realized in the resources folder as files order.synth, customer.synth and product.synth